 - Plus other unknown reasons

-Usually, miscarriage happens in the first trimester, and usually around 8 or 9 weeks, if you get past that they the chance of miscarriage lowers.
+Usually, miscarriage happens in the first trimester, and usually around 8 or 9 weeks.
+If you get past that, the chance of miscarriage lowers.

 Doesn’t Bed Rest Prevent Miscarriages?